Jju87/Julien-Gardier/README.md

 - The site is available in English and French.
 - No packages are used for modals or layout.
 The contact form uses email.js for handling email submissions, and to avoid bots, I've implemented reCAPTCHA v2.
-- Even though it has been heavily modified to fit my project, the card animation in my portfolio was inspired by this video by Hyperplexed: [Card Animation Tutorial](https://www.youtube.com/watch?v=6TYkDy54q4E).
+- Even if it has been modified to fit my project, the card animation in my portfolio was inspired by this video by Hyperplexed: [ImNotGoodEnough.js](https://www.youtube.com/watch?v=6TYkDy54q4E).
 - When you click on one of my projects, a modal containing a project description opens.
 Additionally, an integrated iframe window allows visitors to navigate through one of my projects without leaving the portfolio.

 Enjoy your visit!